Skip to Main Content

 Coming in vogue since the late 1800s, viscose has emerged as the third most widely used textile material.
 But, what is viscose?
 Popularly also called rayon, it is a semi-synthetic material that is soft, lightweight, and a staple of many homes.
+Here, we unravel everything you need to know about viscose fabric.

 What is Viscose?